2017, 2018 Subaru Impreza Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/ Holdback

 What Are the Available Trims?

 - Base 2.0i

-If your budget is tight, the base 2.0i proves to be a great choice.
+If you are on a tight budget, the base 2.0i proves to be a great choice.
 This year, Apple CarPlay and Android Auto come standard.
-Drivers will also like the base model’s touch-screen display, which is remarkably simple to use.
+Drivers will also like the base model's touch-screen display, which is remarkably simple to use.

 A set of 16-inch alloy wheels enhance the Premium trim's curb appeal.
 Meanwhile, heated seats help keep you comfortable during the winter.
 You can also opt for blind-spot detection and steering-responsive headlights.